 2. Pornography and crossdressing both objectify women.
 Now, in the case of pornography there is an important difference.
 In pornography, there is an actual woman who is used for her body in order to make the pornography, and this doesn’t happen in crossdressing.
 But there is a similar objectification of women that takes place.
 The porn addict becomes infatuated with the ideal female body.
 He finds sexual pleasure in the body alone or rather images of the body alone aside from an actual female person.
 Women are viewed as sexual objects and that’s it.
 The crossdresser does something similar.
 We become so infatuated with the female body that we are not content with trying to find an actual woman to know and love, but we instead create our own.
 We disguise ourselves and become attracted to ourselves dressed, rather than loving a real woman.
 Further, we objectify what it means to be a woman.
 Being a woman becomes synonymous with a certain look: dresses, skirts, bras, breasts, makeup, high heels, and on and on.
-Rather than loving a woman with a mind, personality, and soul, we love the externals that we associate with womanhood.
+We get false views of what ideal beauty looks like.
+Focusing on an objectified ideal view of what a woman should look like, in both the cases of pornography and crossdressing, can cause husbands to harshly judge his spouse’s looks, or her clothing choices.
+Additionally, rather than loving a woman with a mind, personality, and soul, we can fall in love with the externals that we associate with womanhood.
 We become so consumed with the objects, and look to the objects as the essence of womanhood, that we fail to see how ridiculous we look when crossdressed.
-We feel womanly because of the objects.
-No longer do we view being a woman as having a female body, mind, and soul.
-Being a woman is only about the makeup and the heels.

-11. Both pornography and crossdressing regularly lead to lying, and even stealing and cheating.
+8. Both pornography and crossdressing addictions regularly lead to lying, and even stealing and cheating.
 This happens as we try to find ways to do what we want to do without people finding out.
 And we have to delete our history, cover our tracks, wash clothing, and make up stories about where we’ve been.

 Hello.
 I am seeking counsel in this regard and would like to know where I can access or what resources you can refer me to in order for me to put more attention to this.
 Please reach back out.
 The article was scary, and completely spot on.